purecanium/linuxstuff/README.md

 Hello World!

-This is my sixth commit!
+This is a repo commited for sharing linux-related stuff by me.